- Ph.D University of Michigan

 Alex has taught a wide range of courses at the undergraduate and graduate levels.
 Currently at the undergraduate level she teaches Principles of Microeconomics, History of Economic Thought, Economic Development, Senior Seminar and Gender in the Economy.
 At the graduate level she teaches History of Economic Thought, Microeconomic Development, and a graduate seminar in Feminist Economics.
 She has been the advisor for numerous MA and PhD students.

 Alex is a frequent presenter on panels and public forums, speaking on topics such as the minimum wage, student loan debt, and gender pay equity.

 For many years Alex was a department and college representative on Faculty Council, she was a member of Faculty Council Executive Committee and was the faculty representative to the Board of Governors of the CSU System.

-Alex is currently serving as Senior Associate Dean in the College of Liberal Arts.
-She has previously held administrative positions as Associate Dean for Undergraduate Studies in CLA, Associate Provost for Special Projects, and Graduate Coordinator and Interim Chair in the Department of Economics.
+Alex has previously held administrative positions as Senior Associate Dean in the College of Liberal Arts, Associate Dean for Undergraduate Studies in CLA, Associate Provost for Special Projects, and Graduate Coordinator and Interim Chair in the Department of Economics.